-Some of the quarry areas developed during the construction phase may be retained by MI to support ongoing operation and maintenance of the Project.
+Some of the quarry areas developed during the construction phase (if any) may be retained by Manitoba Transportation and Infrastructure to support ongoing operation and maintenance of the Project.
 These quarries will be managed following the procedures outlined in Section 3.0.
 Likewise, if any new quarry sites are required in the future for any major maintenance or repair, these similarly would be sited, developed and managed in accordance with measures in Section 3.0.